greenrobot/EventBus/HOWTO.md

 EventBus.builder().throwSubscriberException(BuildConfig.DEBUG).installDefaultEventBus();
 ```

-Note: this can be done only once before the the default EventBus instance is used the first time.
+Note: this can be done only once before the default EventBus instance is used the first time.
 This ensures consistent behavior in your app.
 Your Application class is a good place to configure the default EventBus instance before its used.

 Cancelling event delivery
 -------------------------